Text-to-3D Generation using Jensen-Shannon Score Distillation: Experimental Results

 \subsection{3D Generation Results}

 \hd{Implementation details.} We implement the proposed method on top of the Threestudio \cite{threestudio2023} framework.
-We perform optimization for 10000 steps from StableDiffusion\cite{sd} $2.1$.
+We perform optimization for 10,000 steps using StableDiffusion\cite{sd}.
 We set the DDIM inversion \cite{null-text-inversion} steps to $10$.
-Otherwise, we use CFG of $13.5$ for all experiments for a balance configuration tradeoff between the quality and the diversity.
+Otherwise, we use a CFG of $13.5$ for all experiments, providing a balance between quality and diversity.

-\hd{Benchmark and metrics.} We evaluate methods through the T3Bench \cite{t3bench} benchmark.
+\hd{Benchmark and metrics.} In this paper, we provide results on T3Bench~\cite{t3bench}.
 T3bench includes 300 prompts, classified into three categories: Single Objects (SO), Single Objects with Surrounding (SOS), and Multiple Objects (MO).
-To evaluate the fidelity, 3D particles are converted into mesh form of the level-0 icosahedron and then scored by an ImageReward \cite{imagereward} model.
-For asset alignment, an image captioning model (BLIP~\cite{blip2}) is used to obtain captions across multiple views, which is scored by GPT4.
+To evaluate the fidelity, 3D samples are converted into a mesh form of the level-0 icosahedron and then scored by an ImageReward~\cite{imagereward} model.
+For asset alignment, an image captioning model (BLIP~\cite{blip2}) is used to obtain captions across multiple views, which GPT4 scores.
+In the appendix, we also provided benchmark results from GPTEval3D~\cite{gpteval3d}.

 \hd{Quantitative results}.
-The comparisons with SOTA methods are presented in Table \ref{tab:t3bench_results}.
-In quality assessment, our approach outperforms all methods in all categories.
-In alignment assessment, our method ranks second in the single object and single object with surrounding categories, being competitive to DreamMesh~\cite{dreammesh} and ModeDreamer~\cite{isd}.
-For text prompt involving multiple objects, our method achieved the highest scores in both quality and alignment assessment.
+Table \ref{tab:t3bench_results} presents the comparisons with SOTA methods.
+Our method's performance is competitive with DreamMesh~\cite{dreammesh} and CompGS~\cite{compgs}, especially in the SO and SOS categories.
+For text prompts involving multiple objects, our method achieved the highest alignment assessment score.
+We also include comparisons with Trellis, a state-of-the-art pretrained 3D generation model~\cite{trellis}.
+Trellis can rapidly generate 3D models, but tends to underperform score distillation methods.